 Affiliate marketing is a type of performance-based marketing model where third-party affiliates are compensated to market a product and generate fresh traffic to the company's products or services.
 Depending on the arrangement, the business rewards the affiliates for bringing in visitors or customers.

 In this context, an affiliate manager is responsible for managing an online affiliate network or program for a merchant.
 Affiliate managers take care of various important tasks to make sure the entire affiliate program runs smoothly.

 If you are looking to hire an in-house affiliate manager or casually came across this term and are wondering what affiliate managers do all day.
 Then keep reading this article.
-We cover the main definition of an affiliate manager and the common important day-to-functions they undertake.
+We cover the affiliate manager definition and the common important day-to-functions they undertake.

 Affiliate managers are responsible for managing an affiliate program from end to end for an online affiliate advertiser or merchant.
 Their basic functions range from recruiting new affiliate partners to the program to finding different ways to increase the performance of the affiliate marketing channel.